 3) Employee Stock Options.
-The Compensation and Benefits Committee believes that its awards of stock options have successfully focused the Company's management personnel on building profitability and stockholder value.
+The Compensation and Benefits Committee believes that its awards of stock options have clearly successfully focused the Company's management personnel on building profitability and stockholder value.
 The Board of Directors considers this policy highly contributory to growth in future stockholder value.
 The number of options awarded reflects the judgment of the Board of the number of options sufficient to constitute a material, recognizable benefit to recipients.
 No explicit formula criteria are utilized, other than minimizing dilution to stockholder interests and the impact on earnings per share for option expense.
-When taken together with the share repurchase program, the net result of the option program over the last twenty-eight years has been awarding option shares to employees at a higher price, and in substantially smaller amounts, than shares actually repurchased in the open market.
+When taken together with UTMD's share repurchase program, the net result of the option program over the last thirty-one years has been awarding option shares to employees at a higher price, and in substantially smaller amounts, than shares actually repurchased in the open market.

 At the 2003 Annual Meeting, stockholders approved the 2003 Employees' and Directors' Incentive Plan, under which up to 1.2 million shares could have been granted over the ten-year life of the plan.
-During the same period of time that 153,000 (uncancelled) option shares were granted to employees under the 2003 Plan, UTMD repurchased 1.4 million of its shares in the open market.
-As of December 31, 2020, 4,112 unexercised option shares remained outstanding under the 2003 Plan.
+Only 182,600 option shares were actually exercised (15% of the approved number) because the Board of Directors was prudent with its grants.
+During the same ten-year period, UTMD repurchased 1,516,491 of its shares.

-At the 2013 Annual Meeting, stockholders approved the 2013 Employees' and Directors' Incentive Plan, under which up to 600,000 shares may be granted over the ten-year life of the plan.
-As of December 31, 2020, 64,924 unexercised option shares were outstanding under the 2013 Plan.
+At the 2013 Annual Meeting, stockholders approved the 2013 Employees' and Directors' Incentive Plan, under which up to 600,000 shares could have been granted over the ten-year life of the plan.
+The plan expired on February 15, 2023.
+No options under the 2013 Plan were awarded in 2023 before expiration of the plan.
+During the ten-year life of the 2013 Plan, 108,385 (uncancelled) option shares were granted to employees (18% of the approved number), representing the maximum dilution.
+As of December 31, 2023, 65,301 unexercised option shares were outstanding under the 2013 Plan.
+During that same ten-year period, UTMD repurchased 222,312 of its shares in the open market.